 I personally do not practice “flat betting” (although I would like to emphasize that there is nothing wrong with the flat betting method) but leverage my stakes according to how good I think the bet is.
 That is how big an over-odds it is.
 I seek to differentiate according to how much value I find in the bet.

 I have to point out here that in the following section you should be aware that “value” references are made on the basis of just one of two recognized methods of calculating value or over-odds.
-This method is based on the value of “over the stake” or “over 1,00” and it is the method I feel is most suitable for the esports better in search of value bets.
+This method is based on the value of “over the stake” or “over 1,00” and it is the method I feel is most suitable for the esports bettor in search of value bets.
 The other recognized method aims to find the over-odds from the “zero starting point”.
-The method used in this article is aimed at the surplus value after the stake has been deducted (if you find the other method fits you better, the value sizes must be adjusted downwards in the following section).
+The method used in this article is aimed at the surplus-value after the stake has been deducted (if you find that the other method fits you better, the value sizes must be adjusted downwards in the following section).

 I operate with my betting in three different value categories, which we can call “marginal value”; “clear value” and “huge value”.
 I could wish for a little more finds in the latter category, but this is not the reality, and if I have to put numbers on the distribution of bets within each of the three categories, 70-80 percent of the bets are “marginal value”, 20-30 percent are “clear value” and unfortunately less than five percent are “huge value”.
-As an esports better, you quickly find your own personal level, and it is important to keep in mind the basic principle that bets with minus value must never be played.
+As an esports bettor, you quickly find your own personal level, and it is important to keep in mind the basic principle that bets with minus value must never be played.
 If you keep that in mind, it cannot go completely wrong.
-To ensure that your rating is always on the right side, you should (at least if you are not a particularly seasoned esports better) strive not to bet with less than 5 or maybe even 10 percent added value.
-The more experienced you become, the better you can utilize your found marginal value.
+To ensure that your rating is always on the right side, you should (at least if you are not a particularly seasoned esports bettor) strive not to bet with less than 5 or maybe even 10 percent added value.
+The more experienced you become, the bettor you can utilize your found marginal value.

 Bets with a maximum of 20 percent surplus value can be categorized as “marginal value”, bets in the range of 20 to 50 percent surplus value as “clear value” and bets with more than 50 percent surplus value as “huge value”.